eltonjrv/eltonjrv.github.io/README.md

-# Ad-hoc scripts that give support to our under development QIIME-based pipeline
+# Ad-hoc scripts that give support to our developed pipelines